GoogleCloudPlatform/google-cloud-eclipse/README.md

       1. Click `Apply` to apply the changes to the run config

-  1. From the `Run` menu, select `Run History > gcloud-eclipse-tools`

-  1. A new instance of Eclipse launches with the plugin installed.
+  1. From the `Run` menu, select `Run History > gcloud-eclipse-tools`.
+A new instance of Eclipse launches with the plugin installed.

 # Updating Target Platforms